deltonvaz/sgit/README.md

 1. Use `make` to generate `sgit`
     1. This command will run `sbt assembly` to generate a sgit executable into sgit directory

+    2. If you want to use `sgit` as any other command then you need to add it to your PATH

 2. To use `sgit` commands:
+    Default
     - `./sgit commandName commandParameter(s)`
+    - `java -jar`

  - [x] sgit init
  - [x] sgit add \<filenames> .